three layers of quality

 layer 3 — does it make people feel something?

 That's the ceiling of layer 2.
-Most builders stop here.
-"Fine" feels like a win.
+Most builders stop here because "nobody complains" feels like a win.
+But "nobody complains" is not the same as "people love this."